Advance Guardian Heroes

-is a beat 'em up video game developed by Treasure for the Game Boy Advance.
+is a beat 'em up video game developed and published by Treasure for the Game Boy Advance.
 The game was released on September 22, 2004, in Japan, September 14 in North America and February 18, 2005, in Europe.
-The Japanese version was self-published by Treasure, while the American and European editions of the game are published by Ubisoft.

-The game is a sequel to Sega Saturn's Guardian Heroes.
-Since Sega is the original copyright holder and was not interested in assuming the production of a sequel, Treasure had to license the intellectual property from Sega in order to carry out the game themselves.
+It was released outside Japan by Ubisoft.
+It is a sequel to Guardian Heroes on the Sega Saturn and developed under license from Sega.

 Gameplay

 Advance Guardian Heroes is a side-scrolling beat 'em up in which the playable characters can perform various attacks.
 Physical moves include countering and mid-air dashes.
 Magic attacks, which drain the MP meter, include element spells and protective barriers.
 It is also possible to go into "Hyper Mode", a faster, more powerful version of the playable character.

 The game is separated in various stages and sub-stages with their own boss-fights, enemies, and puzzles.
 Gameplay modes include "Story" for up to two players, "Versus" and "Training".

 Unlike its predecessor, Advance Guardian Heroes allows players to move smoothly towards and away from the screen, as opposed to switching between 3 planes.
 Some platforming elements have been added to break up the combat, and two new jumping manoeuvres, the air-dash and the homing jump, have been implemented.
 Some sequences in which these moves are used seem to be references to various 8-bit and arcade games, and some wire-fu films.

 A large part of the game relies on a revised "barrier spell".
 All playable characters (and enemies on higher difficulty settings) have the barrier spell available, and at the cost of magic-over-time, it renders a character invincible.
 Properly timed use of the barrier spell allows a player to reflect projectiles and magic (in a visual effect reminiscent of Mischief Makers' Marina Liteyears throwing a laser or lightning bolt back at its source), or stun enemies who attack in melee.

 A green gauge is used to represent the character's anger.
 At any point that the player's character is rendered immobile or out of the player's control, the player can rapidly press buttons to increase the anger gauge.
 Points allocated to the character's mobility grant bonuses to how quickly this gauge increases.
 When it flashes, the character can press A+B simultaneously to activate "Hyper Mode" or "Anger Mode", starting a timer in which the anger gauge decreases, the magic gauge increases, the character is given a burst of speed, and the player is returned control of the character.